farazsth98/farazsth98.github.io/_posts/2019-12-13-starctf-oob-v8-indepth.markdown

 Essentially, you create an 8 byte `ArrayBuffer` and create two TypedArrays that share this buffer, a `Float64Array` and a `Uint32Array`.
 You then have two functions:
 1. `ftoi` takes in a float value and converts it into a `BigInt` value, taking care of little endianness as well.
 You can print this as a hex representation by doing something like the following: `"0x" + ftoi(val).toString(16)`
 2. `itof` takes in a BigInt value and converts it into a float value.
 This is used when you want to write an address to memory (you can't simply write a BigInt value into memory.
-There is a way write integers using an `ArrayBuffer` and a `DataView` object, but in order to get to that stage, you have to first do direct floating point writes.
+There ***is*** a way to write integers as is using an `ArrayBuffer` and a `DataView` object, but in order to get to that stage, you have to first do direct floating point writes.
 More on this later).

 Put the above code into a file, say `file.js`.
 You can run `d8` with it like `./d8 --shell ./file.js` to get access to the functions through the REPL.